 Bruce Haynes, FPESA, FPE, is retired after 34 years in teacher education and 50 years of PESA membership.
 He is founding member, a past president and fellow of PESA, and been always been active member.
 PESA honours him and Felicity by holding a named lecture at conference.
 His 2009 papers, in the Educational Philosophy and Theory special issue, Celebration of PESA 40 years, include Philosophy of Education Society of Australasia: The official record, and PESA and I: A long engagement, tells us a lot more about his own contribution.

 Carl Mika is Associate Professor and Director of the Centre for Global Studies in Education at the University of Waikato, Aotearoa/New Zealand.
 His iwi affiliations are Tuhourangi and Ngati Whanaunga.
 With a background in law, indigenous studies and Māori studies, Carl has developed a knowledge base in Western philosophy (especially metaphysics, existentialism and phenomenology).
 His current research interests are the representation of philosophy as political act for indigenous peoples, and indigenous philosophical theorising generally.
-He co-convenes the PESA Indigenous Philosophy Group and is Associate Editor of Online Journal of World Philosophies.
+He is on the PESA Executive and co-convenes the PESA Indigenous Philosophy Group and is Associate Editor of Online Journal of World Philosophies.

 Colin Lankshear is an independent educational researcher, writer, and teacher based in México and an adjunct professor at Mount Saint Vincent University (Canada).
 His research and writing mostly draw on a sociocultural approach to understanding literacy practices that are mediated by new technologies.

 David Beckett is an independent scholar and until 2017 was a Professor of Education at The University of Melbourne.